 Although being your child’s taxi can be a hassle, it’ll help you to know he’s travelling safely.
 It also gives you more time together and the chance to get to know his friends.

 Getting to know your child’s friends shows your child you understand how important her friendships are.

 One way to do this is to encourage your child to have friends over and give them a space in your home.
 You could think about how open you want your home to be.
 Will there be a curfew?
 Will you provide meals, snacks and drinks?
 Does your child need to take responsibility for having friends over – for example, tidying up the kitchen or family room afterwards?

 Your child might find that some of the activities he’s interested in cost money.
-You might talk to your child about what activities you’re willing to pay for, how often and how much.
+You might talk with your child about what activities you’re willing to pay for, how often and how much.
 You could also talk to your child about pocket money.
-Consider how much seems to be a fair amount in your family.
+Consider how much is fair in your family.
 Can extra jobs earn extra money?

-Sometimes your child will just want to spend time by herself, not doing very much.
-You might notice this as your child spends more time studying – it’s partly about recharging her mental batteries.
+Sometimes your child will just want to spend time by himself, not doing very much.
+You might notice this as your child spends more time studying – it’s partly about recharging his mental batteries.
 Solo free time is fine, if it’s not all the time and is balanced with spending time with friends and family.

 It’s also OK for your child to feel bored sometimes!
-Being bored can motivate your child to find something creative or new to fill his time.
+Being bored can motivate your child to find something creative or new to fill her time.

 Your child might spend some of his solo free time watching TV, using a computer or tablet, playing video games, and using his phone.

 Healthy screen time for teenagers is about choosing quality programs and apps and developing healthy screen habits.
 It also includes limits on screen time.
 Some negotiation about screen time during the school week, on weekends and in the holidays might help your child balance screen time with other activities.